 As you may already know, the price of a financial instrument like the German DAX is ultimately determined by supply and demand.
 Put simply, if the demand for a financial instrument is increasing in relation to supply then the price will rise.
-Whereas if demand for a particular instrument is decreasing in relation to supply, the price will fall.
+Whereas if the demand for a particular instrument is decreasing in relation to supply, the price will fall.

 So when we see an uptrend on a chart, we are seeing a period of time where demand has continuously increased in relation to supply.
 On the other hand, when you look at a downtrend, we are seeing a period of time where demand has continuously decreased in relation to supply. what we’re going to look at today is price levels where the

 In this article, I want to look at price levels where the supply-demand equation reverses and price is expected to stop moving in the direction it was moving.
-So let’s look at the definition of support and resistance and see a couple of examples on some charts.
+So let’s look at the definition of DAX support and resistance and see a couple of examples on some charts.

 Support is the price level of a particular instrument where there is enough demand should price reach that level to keep prices from falling further.